 That's the day grandma V took a turn for the worse--took to smacking the TV with her cane.

-"Darling," my dad would call my mom, "the next time that Loony Tune relative of yours takes to breaking the TV, the TV's goona stay broke.
+"Darling," my dad would call my mom, "the next time that Loony Tune grandma of yours takes to breaking the TV, the TV's goona stay broke.
 And then you'll find out what it's really like raisin' kids."

 Well, I may have been all of nine, but threatening my mom like that was enough to make a man of me.
 So I took to defending what I loved; hugging the TV with my ass.